Ratnakumar

 Ratnakumar is a 1949 Indian Tamil-language film starring P. U. Chinnappa and P. Bhanumathi.
-M. G. Ramachandran did a supporting role.
+M. G. Ramachandran played a supporting role.
 The film was released on 15 December 1949.

 Plot

 Despite his poverty, the protagonist Rathnakumar woos and wins the hand of Bhanumati.
 At the bidding of the hero, a skeleton hurls a giant rock on the ground, and diamonds, rubies and emeralds pop out.
 Falling into evil company, he becomes addicted to vices that make him ill-treat his wife and then desert her without any qualms.
-He proceeds to fall for a beautiful princess and impresses her under false pretences.
+He proceeds to fall for a beautiful princess and impresses her under false pretence.
 However, he eventually receives his comeuppance as his dubious past is revealed and he is imprisoned.
 Thereupon his conscience awakes and he is filled with remorse at the thought of his patient wife.
 Rathnakumar is an ordinary man of shifting loyalties, greed, lust, deceit and ultimately penitence.